mcharper/nextlify/content/testimonials.md

         - hl_cprm
     - from: Development Team Lead
       quote: |
-        Mike spends the time to make sure that his applications are thoroughly tested, and work in the most sensible and resource friendly fashion.
+        Mike spends the time to make sure that his applications are thoroughly tested ...
 He has great attention to detail, and is very meticulous.
-Mike also manages to produce code that is very sympathetic to existing coding practices and dovetails nicely into the existing codebase.
+Mike also manages to produce code that is very sympathetic to existing coding practices and dovetails nicely into the existing codebase
-        I cannot speak highly enough of Mike, he has been an excellent addition to the team and has helped the business by providing a crucial and robust piece of software at a time of exponential growth.
+        ... he has helped the business by providing a crucial and robust piece of software at a time of exponential growth.
 I would not hesitate in taking Mike on again for future work. ...
       client: InHealth Group
       relatedProjects:
         - ih_wave2